skatejs/skatejs/README.md

       // This defaults to `false`.
 If you specify `true` the property name is
       // dash-cased and used as the attribute it should keep in sync with.
 If
       // you specify a `string`, it is used as the attribute name.
-      attr: false,
+      attribute: false,

+      // Serializes the property value when it is set so that it can be stored
+      // as an attribute value.
+This only is called if this property is linked
+      // to an attribute.
+      serializeToAttribute: function () {},

+      // Deserializes the attribute value when it is set so that it can be
+      // set as the property value.
+This only is called if this property is
+      // linked to an attribute.
+      deserializeFromAttribute: function () {},

+      // This will be used as the default value for the property.
+If you specify
+      // a function then it will be invoked and the return value will be used.
-      // This property should be notified of changes when these dependencies
+      // This option will also be used in place of the value returned from the
-      // are notified of changes.
+      // `get()` option if it returns `undefined`.
+      default: 'initial value'

+      // Whether or not to trigger events when the property changes.
+Defaults to
+      // `false`.
+If you do not want events triggered, set this to a falsy value.
       //
-      // You may also specify dependencies as space-separated string.
-      deps: [
-        // This property's notify events will be triggered when its sibling
-        // `dependencyProperty` is notified of changes.
-        'dependencyProperty',

-        // This property's notify events will be triggered when the descendant's
-        // `deepDependencyProperty` notify events are triggered.
+      // If this is truthy, when the property is changed it will trigger an
+      // event called `skate.property` if it is `true`, or an event with
+      // the same name as the specified value is emitted.
       //
-        // At the time the dependency event bubbles up from the descendant, it
+      // The event object for the event that is triggered contains the following
-        // must be accessible via `this.some.nested.child`.
-If it is not, then
+      // information:
-        // the dependency is ignored.
+      //
-        'some.nested.child.deepDependencyProperty'
-      ],
+      // - `name` - The property name.
+      // - `newValue` - The property's new value.
+      // - `oldValue` - The property's old value.
+      emit: false,

       // Custom getter.
 The return value is used as the property value when
       // retrieved.
 If you don't specify a getter, the value that it was set as